ciro-mota/Bento-Startpage/README.md

 ![](assets/code.png)

-### Weather:

-In line 16 of the `weather.js` file, insert your API from OpenWeatherMap.
-In line 24 and 25 of the `weather.js`, change your cordinate location.

 ### Weather Info:

 For setting up the Weather widget you're going to need an API Key in: `https://openweathermap.org/`.
 Once you have your Key you'll need to set yourlatitude and longitude, you can use: `https://www.latlong.net/` to get them.
-Once you have the data, you'll need to set them in the `weather.js` in the **js** folder.
-The code is
+Once you have the data, you'll need to set them in the `weather.js` file in the lines 16 and 24, in the **js** folder.

 > If you don't like to have your API Key public, you can make the repo into a private one.
 You can still use the Github Pages service.